kiratech/labs/Building-Castles/DevSecOps-Pipeline-GitLab-Ultimate-SAST.md

 In this lab you will configure a git repository to be processed by GitLab SAST capabilities that will affect the CI process.

-## Set Security Policy at Group Level
+## Add SAST check Security Policy at Group Level

 As Admin, inside our GitLab Ultimate installation we created the `building-castles` group, and we are going to configure for every project in it